When transporting your snow bike, obey the following guidelines.

 - Remove the ignition key — if equipped — to prevent loss.

 Using a cover is recommended when transporting your vehicle on an open trailer.
-Covers and other transport accessories are available here.
+Polaris offers a variety of covers and other transport accessories.

 To install the rope, start by locating the two foot peg loops on the end of the strap.
 Pass the leading portion of each foot peg strap through the foot peg loop to create a cinching loop as shown below.